scaleoutsystems/fedn/examples/mnist-pytorch/README.rst

 -----------------------------------

 This is an example FEDn Project based on the classic hand-written text recognition dataset MNIST.
-The example automates the partitioning of trainig data, and showcases how to set up a local development environment, including automating the deployment of a variable number of clients on a single host.
-For this assume working experience with containers, Docker and docker-compose.
+The example is intented as a minimalistic quickstart and automates the handling of training data by letting the client download and create its partition of the dataset as it starts up.

    **Note: These instructions are geared towards users seeking to learn how to work with FEDn in local development mode using Docker/docker-compose.
 We recommend all new users